Rayope/GTAV-Research/README.md

 # Mod information
 By default, GTA V does not allow modding the game, but a library named ScriptHookV (https://www.dev-c.com/gtav/scripthookv/) does!<br />
 It loads ASI plugins (.asi mods) made in C++.
-And, ScriptHookVDotNet is an ASI plugin that can load .dll mods made in .NET.<br />
+And, ScriptHookVDotNet is an ASI plugin that can load .dll mods made in C# (.NET).<br />
 So, there are two types of mod files: .asi and .dll.<br />

 File structure:
 * **GTAV/[ScriptHookV_files]**: ScriptHookV files in GTA V folder
 * **GTAV/[ASI_mod.asi]**: .asi mods (made in C++) in GTA V folder
 * [optional] **GTAV/[ScriptHookVDotNet_files]**: ScriptHookVDotNet files in GTA V folder
-* [optional] **GTAV/scripts/[DLL_mod.dll]**: .dll mods (made in .NET) in a folder named "scripts" inside the GTA V folder
+* [optional] **GTAV/scripts/[DLL_mod.dll]**: .dll mods (made with .NET) in a folder named "scripts" inside the GTA V folder

-You can reload mods ingame with 'Ctrl-R'.<br />
+You can reload mods ingame with 'Ctrl-R' (bug in some versions).<br />

 # Cheat engine
-'Cheat engine' is a program that attaches itself to GTA V -- any program really --, it is used for watching the program memory and interacting with it.<br />
+'Cheat engine' is a program that attaches itself to GTA V -- any program really --, it is used for watching the program memory and interacting with it... it has debugger functionalities as well.<br />
 I used it for looking at specific value within GTA V, like "Franklin", or a value that you want to know the location within the game...<br />
 In order to get the memory address of a variable, you need to know the value in game and you have to be able to make it change within the game so that you can find the only (or a few) values that changes as expected within Cheat engine (with multiple consecutive searches).